I applied for a teaching job but got appointed as Head of Academics instead

-University of Cape Coast Alumnus Appointed as Head of Academics After Interviewing for a Teaching Position
+Many React as UCC Alumnus gets Appointed as Head of Academics After Interviewing for a Teaching Position

-- A UCC graduate offered Head of Academics role at Rising Sun Montessori School LTD after interviewing for a teaching position

-- Anna quit her job prior to her big break due to unfavourable working conditions
+Earlier YEN.com.gh shared a publication about Anna Williams, a Ghanaian lady who interviewed for a teaching position but ended up receiving an offer for Head of Academics instead.

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!

-Anna Williams, a vibrant Ghanaian woman has taken to social media to announce landing top position after interviewing for a lower one.

-In her post on LinkedIn sighted by YEN.com.gh Anna revealed that she interviewed for a teaching position but ending up receiving an offer for Head of Academics instead.

-Anna recounted that she had to quit her previous teaching job a year ago due to bad working conditions and she dedicated her free time to invest in herself and career.
+The report shared that Anna had to quit her previous teaching job a year ago due to bad working conditions and she dedicated her free time to investing in herself and her career.

-I make Ghc2k monthly from my V/R job but just received a Ghc3k offer in Accra; I'm confused - GH mum of 2

-"To keep myself busy, I started a self-development journey where I enrolled in a lot of online courses and stayed consistent and dedicated till I completed.
-I spent all my time acquiring knowledge and learning new skills", she wrote.

 Eventually, Anna got an opportunity to interview for a teaching position.